Uniforms

 Water Bottles

-Eye glasses are allowed ONLY if they are prescription and ONLY if they are made of plastic and are non-shattering lenses.
 Sunglasses are NOT permitted unless they are prescription lenses.
 Sport glasses and sport glass covers are permitted.

 Jewellery

-Medical-Alert jewellery or clothing required by player’s religion may be worn only if the referee deems it safe and does not give the player an unfair advantage.
+Medical-Alert jewellery or clothing required by the player’s religion may be worn only if the referee deems it safe and does not give the player an unfair advantage.
 Medical-Alert jewellery can normally be made safe by wrapping it with tape, with the necessary information showing.

 Casts/Splints and Athletic Braces

-• Hard casts (plaster) are NOT permitted – even if padded.
+Hard casts (plaster) are NOT permitted – even if padded.

-• Soft Casts – if adequately padded will be allowed if the Referee approves it.
+Soft Casts – if adequately padded will be allowed if the Referee approves it.

-• Braces are permitted – but if it is a hard brace or has edges – it must be padded.
+Braces are permitted – but if it is a hard brace or has edges – it must be padded.

-Head Covering “Hijab”
+Head Covering or Hijab